 (there are lots).
 The color to represent what is essentially the background of the plot, the non-observations that occur as NA or 0 values in the abundance table.
-The default is "black", which works well on computer-screen graphics devices, but may be a poor choice for printers, in which case you might want this value trans (Optional). "trans"-class transformer-definition object.
-A numerical transformer to use in the continuous color scale.
+The default is "black", which works well on computer-screen graphics devices, but may be a poor choice for printers, in which case you might want this value former to use in the continuous color scale.
 See trans_new for details.
 The default is log_trans(4).